 How to calculate GRR.

-Is measuring GRR or NRR better?
-The answer is, neither is better than the other.
+The answer is, neither retention rate is better than the other.
 In reality, GRR and NRR simply track different things.
 If you want to know whether your company is keeping its customers happy with its products and customer service, then GRR is a good choice because it measures how much revenue you’re losing to customers leaving and downgrading their subscriptions (churn and contraction).

-So, both metrics provide insights into your business.
+So, both retention rate metrics provide insights into your business.
 The choice of which metric to use really just depends on what you want to know.

 ARR is the recurring revenue a SaaS company earns annually while NRR measures how well the company retains its customer base and expands revenue from it.
 Despite sounding similar, they’re completely different.